rubocode/specs/introduction/index.md

 * The agent then triggers the dispenser to spit out a can of Coke&trade;
 * It also triggers the bell to ring!

-> An _event_ captures the _response_ of an _agent_ to a _trigger_.
-> A response, in turn, is another set of events.
-> An event is complete when its response cluster doesn't generate any more triggers.

 We can now capture a useful acronym to to summarize what an event is:

 > An EVENT is a tuple: Trigger, Agent, Response (TAR).